JaCraig/Canister/README.md

 ## Wrapping Other IoC Containers

 While the system has a default bootstrapper, it is possible to wrap other IoC containers.
 In order to do this, simply wrap the other IoC container in a class that implements the Canister.Interfaces.IBootstrapper interface.
 You may also like to use the Canister.BaseClasses.BootstrapperBase abstract class but is not required by the system.
 The system will then automatically detect the bootstrapper in your code when initializing the system and use that instead of the default IoC container.
-It will, however still register and call the modules that it finds in the system regardless of the IoC container used.
+However you must register/resolve the modules within the Builder method as it does not happen automatically.

+## Using Canister in Your library

+If you wish to use Canister in your library it is recommended that you build an extension method off of the IBootstrapper interface that will allow you to register your needed assemblies for the user to make the experience a bit simpler.

 ## Installation